-David C. Lennhoff, MAI, SRA, AI-GRS, is a senior director with Altus Group US, Inc., which is officed in McLean, Virginia.
-His practice centers on litigation valuation and expert testimony relating to appraisal methodology, USPAP and allocating assets of a going concern.
-He has taught nationally and internationally for the Appraisal Institute, recently in Tokyo, Japan; Beijing and Shanghai, China; Berlin, Germany; and Seoul, South Korea.
-He has been a development team member for most of the Institute's income capitalization courses and was editor of their Capitalization Theory and Techniques Study Guide (3rd ed.).
-He also was lead developer for the new asset allocation course, Fundamentals of Separating Real Property, Personal Property, and Intangible Business Assets, and editor of the two accompanying business enterprise value anthologies, and he authored the Institute's Small Hotel/Motel Valuation seminar.
-David is a principal member of the Real Estate Counseling Group of America, a national organization of analysts and academicians founded by the late William N. Kinnard, Jr. Ph.D.
+David C. Lennhoff, MAI, SRA, AI-GRS is a principal with Lennhoff Real Estate Consulting, LLC, which is officed in Gaithersburg, Maryland.
+His practice centers on litigation valuation and expert testimony relating to appraisal methodology, USPAP, and allocating assets of a going concern.
+He has taught nationally and internationally for the Appraisal Institute.
+International presentations have been in Tokyo, Japan; Beijing and Shanghai, China; Berlin, Germany; Seoul, South Korea; and Mexico City, Mexico.
+He has been a development team member for numerous Appraisal Institute courses and seminars and was editor of its Capitalization Theory and Techniques Study Guide, 3rd ed.
+He was the lead developer for the Institute's asset allocation course, Fundamentals of Separating Real and Personal Property from Intangible Business Assets, and edited the two accompanying business enterprise value anthologies.
+He also authored the Small Hotel/Motel Valuation seminar.
+David is a principal member of the Real Estate Counseling Group of America, a national organization of analysts and academicians founded by the late William N. Kinnard, Jr., PhD.
 He is a past editor-in-chief of and frequent contributor to The Appraisal Journal, and a past recipient of the Journal's Armstrong/Kahn Award and Swango Award.

 Robert Reilly has been a firm managing director at Willamette Management Associates (WMA) for approximately 30 years.
 WMA is a valuation consulting, forensic analysis, and financial advisory services firm.
 Before WMA, Robert was a valuation partner for the Deloitte & Touche accounting firm.
 Robert's practice includes unit valuation and property valuation analyses for property tax planning, compliance, and controversy purposes.